Manufacturing Traceability: Lot Tracking Guide

 Know when to go digital

-At that point, the time spent maintaining paper systems exceeds the cost of software that handles it automatically.
-A manufacturing ERP or MES system with built-in lot tracking removes the manual data entry and keeps records connected.
+At that point, a manufacturing ERP or MES system with built-in lot tracking removes the manual data entry and keeps records connected.

 Avoid common mistakes

-Over-engineering the lot numbering scheme.
+Over-engineering the lot numbering scheme causes errors.
 A lot number needs to be unique and assignable without confusion.
-Don't encode fifteen data fields into the number.
-Keep it simple, and let the system store the details.
+Let the system store the details.

 How to get started

 Step 1: Define what you need to trace.
-Look at your customer requirements, any applicable standards, and your own quality history.
+Look at customer requirements, applicable standards, and your quality history.
 What materials have caused problems?
-What products carry the most risk?
 Start there.
-You probably don't need to trace every consumable on day one.

 Step 2: Create a lot numbering scheme.
-Pick a format, document it, and use it consistently.
-Date-based schemes work well for most shops.
+Pick a format, document it, use it consistently.
 Make sure everyone in receiving knows how to assign lot numbers.

 Step 3: Set up receiving with lot assignment.
-Every incoming material gets a lot number, a link to the supplier's documentation, and a tag or label that stays with the material.
-This is the foundation everything else builds on.
+Every incoming material gets a lot number, a link to the supplier's documentation, and a label that stays with the material.

 Step 4: Add lot tracking to your work orders.
 When material is issued to a job, record which lot it came from.
-At minimum, this is a field on the work order traveler.
+At minimum, a field on the traveler.
 Better: a barcode scan that logs it automatically.

 Step 5: Run a mock recall.
 Pick a supplier lot number at random.
-See how long it takes you to identify every job that used material from that lot and every customer who received parts from those jobs.
+See how long it takes to identify every job that used material from that lot and every customer who received parts from those jobs.
 If it takes minutes, your system works.
-If it takes hours, or if you can't do it at all, you know where the gaps are.
+If it takes hours, you know where the gaps are.

-A mock recall is the single best test of your traceability system.
-Run one quarterly.
+Run a mock recall quarterly.
 The results tell you exactly where to invest next.

 Conclusion

 You don't need a massive software project to get started.
 You need consistent lot numbering at receiving, lot tracking on work orders, and the ability to trace a part back to its source material when the question comes up.
 Start there.
-Prove it works.
 Build from that foundation.

 Ready to track materials from receiving to shipment?